 If you are creating a concept book focus on ONE concept like numbers, letters, up and down, inside and outside, colors, family members.

-Let the lesson rise to the surface on its own.
-Let your readers figure that lesson out for themselves.
+DO let the theme of the story rise to the surface on its own.
+Let your readers figure it out for themselves.

 If you are writing a STORY (not part of a curriculum plan) don’t “teach” or “preach.”
 Let the story and the characters pierce the reader’s heart with the truth of the lesson.